 There are many levels of the rainforest – starting from tiny moss to huge trees, on which all kinds of lianas climb with extraordinary stiffness, entwining them so that they will eventually suffocate.
 That’s the law of the jungle.

 Yes, saying this makes sense at this point!
 The balance is maintained by the unchanging conditions.

 Cassowaries are vital in regrowing Daintree Rainforest

-For example cassowaries eat different rainforest fruit.
-In the digestion process the fruits are half digested and their seeds are spreaded across the jungle floor via cassowary excrement.
+For example, cassowaries eat different rainforest fruit.
+In the digestion process, the fruits are half-digested and their seeds are spread across the jungle floor via cassowary excrement.
 Thus, cassowaries play a vital part in regrowing the rainforest.

 Interestingly, most of the fruits cassowaries eat are toxic to humans.
-One of the most deceptive one is a cassowary plum that looks identical to black plum.
+One of the most deceptive ones is a cassowary plum that looks identical to black plum.